VirgilSecurity/awesome-virgil/docs/sdk/net/v4.0(latest)/dot-net-csharp-programming-guide.rst

 Verifying a Signature
 ~~~~~~~~~~~~~~~~~~~~~

-Verify the signature of the ``SHA-384`` fingerprint of either stream or a byte array using the Public key.
 The signature can now be verified by calling the verify method:

 *Byte Array*